jessehorne/dockbot/README.md

 ## And much more...

 # How to Play
-Since DockBot is so early in development, it's not on any servers so far.
-Get in touch with me if you'd like to give it a try on your server.
+Since DockBot is so early in development, it's only on my server.
+Get in touch with me if you'd like to give it a try on yours.
 For now, please join **Dock's Dev Dinghy** to play.
 There's dedicated channels to play and you can also DM DockBot if you want to be more private.

 [![Discord](https://discordapp.com/api/guilds/758505606339625012/widget.png?style=banner1)](https://discord.gg/4TVQez4)